 The bill was to be put into order if the landmark case Roe v.
 Wade, which made abortion legal in most states, was overturned by the Supreme Court.
 The possibility of the case being overturned is possible with Amy Coney Barrett being confirmed as associate justice on Oct.
-26. The law would criminilaze the doctors and phsycisans performing the abortions, not the women.
+26. The law would criminalize the doctors and physicians performing the abortions, not the women.
 Doctors would be charged with a felony and could have their licenses revoked.

-On March 12, the trigger bill was passed by the Idaho Senate along party lines with all present Republicans voting yes and all Democrats voting no. Democratic Sen. Cherie Buckner-Webb of District 19 voiced her opposition to the bill during a debate because of its attack on “high quality respectful patient care.”
+On March 12, the trigger bill was passed by the Idaho Senate along party lines with all present Republicans voting yes and all Democrats voting no. Democratic Sen. Cherie Buckner-Webb of District 19 voiced her opposition to the bill during a debate because of its attack on “high-quality respectful patient care.”
 Buckner-Webb stated that illegal abortions will kill people and that “banning abortion does not make it magically go away.”

 Annika Henderson, a senior and global studies major at Boise State University and women’s rights activist, believes that no politician should have a voice in the decisions that a woman makes with her body.

 “A ban on the procedure of abortions with a few exceptions means that women in cases outside of those exceptions will result to possibly dangerous, at-home procedures,” Henderson said.
 “Every situation is unique and placing standards like these on something as sensitive as abortion could have disastrous effects.”